rajatpathak/homepage_ULB/replit.md

 **Key Features:**
 - Hero banner with Bootstrap carousel showcasing 5 AI-generated images of Sheohar
+- Sticky navigation header that shrinks on scroll for better usability
-- Comprehensive citizen services section with 12+ municipal services
+- Comprehensive citizen services section with 12+ animated service cards
+- Modern gradient buttons with smooth hover animations and transitions
+- Scroll-based animations using IntersectionObserver for progressive content reveal
+- Animated statistics counter that increments smoothly when scrolled into view
 - Online payment integration with Bihar government portals
 - Contact information and external links to Bihar state services
 - Real-time date/time display using vanilla JavaScript
+- Enhanced hover effects, shadows, and visual feedback throughout the interface
-- Smooth animations and hover effects for better user experience
+- Smooth scroll behavior for anchor links
+- Professional gradient backgrounds on top bar, footer, and statistics section

 ### Build and Development Configuration